Work with feeds

 • Data Providers

-For more information on feeds, see Configure input data and the Create a feed quick lesson.
+For more information on feeds, refer to the quick lessons for configuring input data and creating a feed.

 Edit a feed

 An existing feed can be edited, allowing you to update connection parameters, schema configuration, key fields, and polling interval (if applicable) parameters.
-If the feed is running when it is edited, it will automatically restart and apply the new configuration details once it is saved.
+If the feed is running when it is edited, it automatically restarts and applies the new configuration details once it is saved.

-You can edit a feed in the ArcGIS Velocity app by doing either of the following:
+You can edit a feed in the Velocity app by doing either of the following:

 • Opening the Feeds page and clicking the edit button next to a feed

-• Opening the feed Details page and clicking the Edit button
+• Opening a feed's Details page and clicking the Edit button

 To edit a feed's symbology, follow the steps below: